English III American Literature

-English III is worth one credit and is a year-long course.
 English III exposes students to some of the significant works and ideas of American writers.
-Students will read a variety of genres from novels to poetry, short fiction to non-fiction informational text.
-In addition, students will compose a variety of texts, including (but not limited to) analytical and argumentative essays, narratives and poetry, presentations and projects.
-In English III, we will work together to develop students' skills in all areas of English Language Arts.
+You will read a variety of genres from novels to poetry, short fiction to non-fiction informational text.
+In addition, you will write a variety of texts, including (but not limited to) analytical and argumentative essays, presentations and projects.

 In order for each student to feel safe and comfortable in my classroom, a positive and respectful attitude is expected of all students, this includes respecting others’ thoughts, work, feelings, and individuality.
 If a student does not demonstrate positive behavior, I will visit with him/her and we will try to resolve the issue together.
 If this proves unsuccessful, students will call their parent at home or work and explain their behavior.
 The third offense will be a disciplinary report to the office.
 Any negative behavior that continues will result in a conference with the student, parent(s)/guardian(s), the teacher, and a principal.

 1. Writing and Grammar Workshop 2.
 The Puritan Tradition & The Crucible 3.
 An Emerging Nation: Writers of the Revolution 4.
 American Romanticism

 1. Rise of Realism 2.
 Regionalism & Rationalism 3.
 Modernism & The Great Gatsby 4.
 Contemporary Literature and Of Mice & Men